soupi/learn-haskell-blog-generator/src/02-hello.md

 ## Interpreting programs

-Alternatively, we can skip the compilation and creation of artifact files phase, and run the source file directly using the command line program `runghc`:
+Alternatively, we can skip the compilation and creation of artifact files phase and run the source file directly using the command line program `runghc`:

 ```sh